 At the end of the Avernus section you have some locations.
 I’m not sure how I’d use the Styx Watchtowers.
 There is one encounter at the River Styx which is one of the only encounters in the book that uses the River.
 You never have to cross it in the adventure, and there is no guidance to do so, mostly because you really can’t with the River being 50 feet deep.
 Mahadi’s Emporium seems to be another thing ripe for PDF supplements.

 After those locations is something labeled “Roaming Encounter: Smiler the Defiler.”
 This is a weird layout choice.
-Why is there only one encounter here (DM’s Guild)?
+Why is there only one encounter here (More coming on DM’s Guild)?
 Why not just put this with the other locations?
 Because it’s a guy and not a location?
 Mahadi is also a Roaming Encounter.
 The material itself is enjoyable.
 Smiler the Defiler (nothing to do with Dark Sun) is a Mad Max type guy you meet while he’s pissing (into the wind) like Fury Road.